brandoncharnesky/Prompt/README.md

 The configuration management piece was added by the AI without specific prompting.

 An additional roadmap, is to have this tool to score the results, and use that data to self-train the "variations".
 Variations in temperature and model could be done as well, and some cost analysis added It could then iterate thought multiple runs, and eventually end up with a best result.

+For actual functionality, have a key set in the server/.env file on line 8